-Type and Characteristics of Proposed Development Comment cognisance of Objective DA07 (of Fingal Development Plan) and ensured that all dwelling units are located on the area of the site that is within the Outer Noise Zone.
-All proposed units are being fitted with noise insulation measures required to achieve a good internal noise environment.
+Type and Characteristics of Proposed Development Comment fitted with noise insulation measures required to achieve a good internal noise environment in accordance with Objective DA07 of Fingal Development Plan.
 No particular risks to human health are identified no likelihood of significant environmental effects arises.